meeshkan/properties-driven-development-tutorial/ARTICLE.md

 1. Searching for non-existing key raises `KeyError`.
 1. ~~Deleting a key and then searching it raises `KeyError`~~

+As our last example, we write a property for the keys being always sorted.

 ## Coding invariant

+A property such as "Keys are always sorted" is an invariant: Whatever operations are performed, it remains true.
+Ensuring all the dictionaries we generate have sorted keys is straightforward:

 ```python
 # test_sorted_dict.py